Vnet-as/MINERWA/project/pipeline/minerwa/INSTALLATION.md

 subscribers, so there is no way of load-balancing or horizontal scaling usin multiple subscribers).

+### NATS

+The are no special requirements for running NATS server.

+JetStream feature is currently not used, so just running `./nats-server` binary distribution executable is enough.
+By default, it runs on port *4222*.
+Optionally `-m 8222` option can be used to open monitoring interface used by *nats-top* utility.

 ### IPFIX fields definition
 Homogenous and predictable data are always better for handling and performance.
 Therefore we rely on using fixed (though user-definable) list of IPFIX fields.